Leslie Cornfeld: Career

 Cornfeld began her career as Special Assistant to United States Senator Daniel P. Moynihan in Washington, D.C.
 She also served as a law clerk to federal judge Pierre N. Leval of the United States District Court for the Southern District of New York before becoming a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.

 Cornfeld served as the Deputy Chief of the New York City Commission to Investigate Alleged Police Corruption (the "Mollen Commission"), where she supervised investigations of alleged police corruption and brutality, and the anti-corruption systems of the NYPD.

 Cornfeld served as an Assistant U.S. Attorney and the Deputy Chief of the Civil Rights Division for the Eastern District of New York.
 As a federal prosecutor, Cornfeld led several public corruption and criminal civil rights cases from 1995 until 2002.

 Following the highly publicized child abuse death of Nixzmary Brown, Cornfeld was appointed Director of the Mayor's Interagency Task Force on Child Welfare and Safety.

 Cornfeld was appointed Chair of Mayor Michael Bloomberg's Interagency Task Force on Truancy, Chronic Absenteeism & School Engagement in June 2010.

-A former senior Obama administration official, advising two U.S. Secretaries of Education and the White House for the President’s My Brother’s Keeper initiative from 2015-2017.
+A former senior Obama administration official, advising two U.S. Secretaries of Education and the White House for the President's My Brother's Keeper initiative from 2015 to 2017.

-Ms. Cornfeld was a lecturer at the Harvard Kennedy School of Government from 2019-2020.
+Ms. Cornfeld was a lecturer at the Harvard Kennedy School of Government from 2019 to 2020.

-Ms. Cornfeld has a strong track record of designing and leading high-profile, cross-sector efforts to tackle pressing social and community challenges.
-A Washington Post editorial praised the effort she led in NYC schools to address truancy and chronic absenteeism as “an example of what’s possible,” and the U.S. Conference of Mayors called it a “model for other cities.”